liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/07-upgrading-customization-plugins/06-upgrading-core-language-key-hooks.markdown

     <p id="stepTitle">Upgrading Customization Plugins</p><p>Step 5 of 11</p>
 </div>

-Here are the steps for upgrading a core language key hook to @product-ver@.
+Here are the steps for upgrading a core language key hook to @sharepoint-ver@.

 1. Create a new module based on the Blade sample `resource-bundle` project ([Gradle](https://github.com/liferay/liferay-blade-samples/tree/master/gradle/extensions/resource-bundle)